-4.1 The application for the grant of a sexual entertainment venue licence in respect of the premises known as Elegance, situated at 1 Granada Road, Southsea Portsmouth has been submitted by Wellhot Ltd.
+4.1 The application for the renewal of a sexual entertainment venue licence in respect of Elegance, 1 Granada Road, Southsea has been submitted by Wellhot Ltd.

-The company directors listed for Wellhot Ltd are Mr Jaspal Singh Ojla (Managing Director) and Mrs Rashwinder Kaur Ojla (Director).
-Wellhot Ltd is also the holder of the premises licence for these premises issued in accordance with the Licensing Act and Mr John-Cortin Fernandez is the designated premises supervisor who is in day-to-day charge of managing the premises.
+The company directors listed for Wellhot Ltd are Jaspal Singh Ojla (Director) and Rashwinder Kaur Ojla (Director).
+Wellhot Ltd is also the holder of the premises licence for these premises issued in accordance with the Licensing Act 2003 for the purposes of the sale by retail of alcohol, the provision of regulated entertainment and late night refreshment.